jungmannlab/picasso/README.md

 A collection of tools for painting super-resolution images

 ## Installation
-Simply download and run the installer:
+Download and run the installer file from [http://picasso.jungmannlab.org/](http://picasso.jungmannlab.org/).
-[Picasso-Windows-64bit.exe](# TODO enter link here) (Link needs to be updated)

 ### Advanced installation for Python programmers
 As an alternative to the stand-alone program for end-users, Picasso can be installed as a Python package.
 This is the preferred option to use Picasso's internal routines in custom Python programs.
 At the same time, it is still possible to use Picasso as an end-user by creating the respective Windows shortcuts.
 This allows Picasso to be used on the same system by both programmers and end-users.